microsoft/pxt-adafruit/docs/projects/guitar/making.md

 ## Step 3: Personalize the Guitar

-Create unique styling using tape, markers, paint and other available materials (*calling all artist!*)
+Create unique styles using tape, markers, paint and other available materials (*calling all artists!*)

 *decorating the guitar*
 https://youtu.be/zNAZTJeSxY8

 Everyone can come up with a unique design!

 ![guitar design samples](/static/mb/projects/guitar/otherdesigns.jpg)

 ## Extra!
 *strengthening the guitar*
 https://youtu.be/q0GkQdJmxjE

 Strengthen the guitar next with an angled cardboard strip (*optional*).

 ### ~button /projects/guitar/displaybuttons
 NEXT: Buttons, Display and Sound
 ### ~